Lexmw/animalFacts/README.md

-This is an app created to teach awesome animal facts.
-It is a simple choose and show structure where you choose the animal and it will reveal facts about that animal.
-I created it so that my little sister could learn about cool animals on the computer.
+# Animal Facts

+This is a collection of Animal Flash Cards and a quiz that can be used to teach awesome animal facts!
+I created this as a way to practice creating fun tools that kids can play and learn with at the same time.
+My youngest sister was the inspiration for the creation of this simple web app.

-technologies used in this project: react, express node.js
+## Technologies used in this project:
+react, parcel, express, node.js

+## Install
+`` $npm install